mirainokimi/coe-price-analysis/README.md

 <br>URL: https://data.gov.sg/datasets/d_ba8a05c8908b5e1dc13540286d585f8a/view
 <br>Description: This dataset provides the monthly, seasonally adjusted Consumer Price Index (CPI) for Singapore, using 2019 as the base year.
 The CPI measures the average price changes over time of a fixed basket of goods and services commonly purchased by resident households.
 Seasonal adjustment removes recurring fluctuations due to seasonal patterns, offering a clearer view of underlying inflation trends.
 It includes overall CPI as well as breakdowns by categories such as food, housing, transport, and healthcare.
 ## Justification for Variable Selection
 As a measure of CPI, I chose “All Items” as it reflects the broadest measure of inflation faced by consumers, incorporating both core and volatile components (like food and transport).
-This makes it more representative of the general cost of living and better aligned with macroeconomic sentiment and household purchasing power — both of which can influence demand for vehicles and COE prices.
+This makes it more representative of the general cost of living and better aligned with macroeconomic sentiment and household purchasing power.

 <br>For bank interest rates, although government bond yields and compounded SORA (e.g. 3-month) were available, I used SORA because:
 It serves as a cleaner reflection of short-term interest rate movements set by MAS.